opencfp/opencfp/.github/CONTRIBUTING.md

 - **Don't close issues via commit message** - We would rather handle these actions ourselves, especially for longer-running issues that may have many PRs submitting against them.

+## Testing Coding Conventions

+- **All test methods must have the `@test` annotation** -- We value descriptiveness in test method names
+- **All data providers must return array-of-args-arrays** -- The use of generators may let us not remember the number of arguments but too many arguments is a sign of potential code- and test-smells
+- **All data provider methods must be prefixed `provider`**

 ## Running Tests

 Run